5 Creative Ways to Use Facebook’s Carousel Ads

 Why Use Facebook’s Carousel Ads?

-Fortunately, when it comes to carousel ads, we have all that evidence and more.
+Fortunately, when it comes to Carousel ads, we have all that evidence and more.
+Carousel ads stand out, stopping people scrolling or swiping, giving them a distinct advantage.

 How to Create Facebook Carousel Ads

-You’ll then choose an image to go with it.
 All images and videos will be cropped to a square, so keep that in mind.
 It’s best to create visuals with the right dimensions to begin with, especially for video.

-You can do this manually, but Facebook also has dynamic options to make this a little easier.
+Next, decide what order to place them in.
+You can do this manually, but Meta also has dynamic options to make this a little easier.
 You can automatically show the best performing cards first, for example.
-Only have this enabled if there isn’t a chronological order to your slides.
-You can also automatically have a card at the end with your Page profile picture for brand awareness purposes.
+Only have this enabled if there isn’t a chronological order to your cards.

-Preview your ad to see how it will appear on in different placements, including desktop and mobile placements.
 If any key text (especially in the descriptions) was cut, look at how you can change it around to get the important stuff upfront.
 Then just submit your ad for approval, and you’ll ready to go.

 5 Use Cases for Facebook’s Carousel Ads